victormuller55/barbearia_mb/README.md

 ## Features:

+- It's possible to save and manage the barbershop clients
-- Appointment Management: Schedule and manage appointments for customers.
+- It's possible to save and manage the services scheduled
+- It's possible to edit the account infos.

 ## Technologies Used: